- 1 1. The Cathedral of Santiago de Compostela

 13. Hostal dos Reis Catolicos

-Travellers who are interested in a luxurious adventure should consider staying at the Hostal dos Reis Catolicos.
+Travelers who are interested in a luxurious stay in Santiago should consider booking into the Hostal dos Reis Catolicos.
 The hotel has been operating since 1486, and it is considered to be the oldest working hotel in the world.
 This is the best place for tired pilgrims who want to spoil themselves after their long journey.

 14. Mercado de Abastos